 - Place the flour and baking powder in a mixing bowl then lightly rub in the butter with your finger tips until the mixture resembles breadcrumbs.

-- Add the onion and cheese and lightly stir before adding the egg and 1 tbsp milk.
+- Add the onion and cheese and lightly stir before adding the egg and 1 tablespoon milk.

-- You want a soft dough, so if the mixture feels dry add another tbsp of milk.
+- You want a soft dough, so if the mixture feels dry add another tablespoon of milk.

 - Roll the dough out on a floured surface or inbetween two sheets of greaseproof paper, to 1 cm thick.

 - Using a 5-6cm round cutter (or hearts or cars…)cut out shapes, re-roll any scraps and cutting again, until all the dough has been used.
 There may be a little scrap left over, but don’t throw it away -this is a chefs perk! 😉

 - Pour a little olive oil in a saucepan and wipe it around the pan with some kitchen towel – you want a very lightly greased pan.

 - On a medium heat, fry the welsh cakes in 2-3 batches, depending on the size of your frying pan.